SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     experiment-wide attribute but is stored within the slice as well.
 This is provided by the user but not within the slice, instead when the experiment is initialized.

-rx_only *read-only*
-    A boolean flag to indicate that the slice doesn't transmit, only receives.

 slice_id *read-only*
     The ID of this slice object.
 An experiment can have multiple slices.
 This is not set by the user but instead set by the experiment automatically when the slice is added.
 Each slice id within an